ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/stable.rst

 ``release/1.NN`` branch, changing the contents of ``ferrocene/ci/channel`` to ``stable``.

-Once the PR is merged, you need to grab the commit hash of the merge commit and :ref:`start a manual release <manual-release>` on the ``prod`` environment.
-The release will require approval from the release managers.
+Once the PR is merged, you need to grab the commit hash of the merge commit, :ref:`start a manual release <manual-release>` on the ``dev`` environment, and perform the :ref:`qualification-plan:release-validation`.

+Once the release validation succeeded, :ref:`start a manual release
+<manual-release>` on the ``prod`` environment.
+The release will require
+approval from the release managers.

 Finally, you need to send another PR targeting the ``release/1.NN`` branch, changing ``ferrocene/ci/channel`` back to ``beta`` and incrementing the point